 Two exceptional places to visit in the northwest are Plum Hill Winery and Apolloni Winery, both of which offer a variety of wines and expert-guided wine tastings.
 When you book a tour, be sure to choose one that includes a gourmet picnic lunch to pair perfectly with your reds, whites, and rosés.

-Pass Through A Working Waterfront Lock In Seattle
+5: Pass Through a Working Waterfront Lock in Seattle

 Possibly Seattle’s most famous site, the Fisherman’s Terminal represents the history and heart of the city.
 It’s near the Pike Place Fish Market, the 100-year-old open-air market where fishmongers throw giant fish between themselves from behind the counter.
 Pike Place is also home to the original Starbucks coffee, locally famous street performers (called buskers), and historic Pioneer Square.